Jimjule/ContactManagerJava/README.md

 You should now have a .jar file in the project structure
 - Navigate the directory containing your jar e.g. `ContactManagerJava/out/artifacts/ContactManagerJava_jar`
-- Run `java -cp ContactManagerJava.jar Main`
+- Run `java -cp ContactManagerJava.jar ContactManager`

 ## Dev Env